jaxio/jaxio.github.com/documentation/celerio/templates.md

 * each ACL class should be named EntityNameAcl
 * each class should be located under the security sub package

-**Here is the content of the entityAcl.vm.e.java template that you may create:**
+**Here is the content of the entityAcl.e.vm.java template that you may create:**

 	$output.java($entity.acl)##